platformsh/template-builder/templates/echo/files/README.md

 This template builds the Echo framework for Platform.sh.
 It includes a minimalist application skeleton for demonstration, but you are free to alter it as needed.

+Echo is a lightweight, minimalist web framework written in Go.

 ## Services

 * Go 1.12